deviaskm/calculadora/README.md

-# CALCULADORA (JS, HTML,CSS)
+# CALCULATOR (JS, HTML,CSS)
-Aqui podras encontrar una genial calculadora creada a partir de los conocimientos básicos en JavaScript, HTML5 y CSS3.
-Esta calculadora te permitira realizar operaciones como sumar, restar, multiplicar y dividir.
+☀️This has been my first project with JavaScript.

+👉🏽Here you can find a cool calculator idea created from the basic knowledge in JavaScript, HTML5 and CSS3.
+This calculator will allow you to perform operations such as add, restore, multiply and divide.